omardoma/DragonBall-Z/README.md

 # DragonBall-Z

-Eclipse Java Project
+A 2D rpg game for the DragonBall-Z cartoon series in Java & Swing.

-How to run?
+## How to run?

 Import Project in eclipse